 On the IIS documentation site there are a couple of articles on using FREB to troubleshoot issues.

 If we see a response status code of 500.0 or an error generated with the handler, it means an exception in the executed application.
-The handler is the one that generates the response for the client, usually our code executed by IIS.
+The handler is the one that generates the response for the client; usually, it is our code that is executed by IIS.

 There are cases when the root cause of the issue is deeply buried in the code executed by the .NET framework, inside the w3wp.exe.
 Threads executing our code to generate the responses encounter exceptions, or they get blocked.
 Their behavior is either caused by the execution path, by the application’s objects in memory, or by certain conditions.
 Suffice to say that there are cases when we need to look deep into the process memory for loaded modules, call stacks, objects etc. We need memory dumps for post-mortem analysis.